Charge Offs And Collection Accounts Mortgage Guidelines

 - FHA, VA, USDA, FANNIE MAE, FREDDIE MAC does not require that charged off accounts be paid

-Borrowers who have charge offs and outstanding collections and need a direct lender with no mortgage overlays to qualify for mortgage, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151.
+Borrowers who have charge offs and outstanding collections and need a direct lender with no mortgage overlays to qualify for mortgage, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151.
 Text us for faster response.

 Statute Of Limitations And Charge Offs